diarmuidw/PythonBook/Chapter2.md

 In the above example, `get_number_of_squares` is a class method that returns the number of squares that have been created.
 It does this by accessing the `number_of_squares` attribute of the `Square` class, which is incremented in the `__init__` method.

-In conclusion, properties and class methods are powerful tools in object-oriented programming that allow for flexible and efficient manipulation of class attributes and behavior.# Chapter 2: Object Oriented Programming in Python
+In conclusion, properties and class methods are powerful tools in object-oriented programming that allow for flexible and efficient manipulation of class attributes and behavior.

 # Abstract Classes and Interfaces